How to Report a Repair

 - £257.69 per week (£13,400 a year) if you’re single and you don’t have children, or your children don’t live with you

 The Scottish Government has been given powers for some social security benefits.
-Scottish Social Security was set up in 2018 to deliver certain benefits and over recent months staff have been helping low income families across the country.
-Scottish Social Security will, in time, be responsible for the following benefits:
+Social Security Scotland was set up in 2018 to deliver certain benefits and staff are now helping low income families across the country.
+Social Security Scotland is now responsible for the following benefits:

 What can I do to prepare for these changes?